 Back in the day, to build a website you had to know how to write code or be able to hire someone who did.
-Enter web builders: Service providers that allow anyone to build a website using simple tools.
-They handle the coding and offer you templates that you can customize with your own text, designs, images and more.
+Enter web builders: service providers that allow anyone to build a website using simple tools.
+They handle the coding and offer you templates that you can customise with your own text, designs, images and more.
 Today, millions of people use web builders to establish their web presence.

 Is a web builder right for you?

 Using a web builder can be a wonderful option for new ventures large and small.
 To determine whether a web builder is right for you, think about the following questions:

 Budget, maintenance and capabilities are some of the factors in considering a web builder.